natcoso9955/7Days-APC/README.md

 ### Prerequisites

 1. A Linux system with administrative (root) access.
-2. Python 3.6+ installed on your system.
+2. Python 3.6+ installed on your system. (optional, only needed if using the python script)

 ### Running the Script